Two military service

 According to Ms. Tuyen, when he was still living in his hometown, Mr. Minh returned to visit his unit several times and reunited with his old comrades.
 In 1995, on the occasion of the 20th anniversary of the liberation of the South and the reunification of the country, during a meeting of the tank soldiers of the 203rd Armored Brigade, he took a photo with the members of the 843rd tank crew.
 This was also the last photo he took with his comrades.

-In 2009, upon receiving an invitation from the unit, at which time Mr. Minh had passed away, Ms. Tuyen and her youngest son went to the North to attend the program commemorating the “50th anniversary of the Armored Corps’ tradition”.
-In her house, there is currently a photo of a tank crashing into the gate of the Independence Palace, signed by Colonel Bui Quang Than.
+In 2009, receiving an invitation from the unit, at this time Mr. Minh had passed away, Mrs. Tuyen and her youngest son went to the North to attend the program "50th Anniversary of the Armored Corps' Tradition".
+In her house, there is currently a picture of a tank crashing into the gate of the Independence Palace, signed by Colonel Bui Quang Than.

 The invitation from the Armored Command is being kept by Ms. Tuyen.
 Photo: Huy Thu

-The only military souvenir that Mr. Minh left for Mrs. Tuyen’s family now is his party membership card, which has been stained by time and most of the letters have faded.
+The only military souvenir that Mr. Minh left for Mrs. Tuyen’s family now is his party membership card, which is stained with time and almost all the letters have faded.
 Holding the card in her hand, his daughter burst into tears: “I miss you so much, Dad.”

 Veteran Thai Ba Niem (67 years old) - Mr. Minh's younger brother said: "The two times he enlisted, all the documents, medals and awards he brought back were swept away by the flood, the family could not keep anything."